 Planning Commission & Zoning Appeals

 The Village Board created a Planning Commission to review and recommend action to the Village Board on requests for approval of site plans, certified survey maps, zoning designation changes, new subdivision plat maps and the general planning of the Village.
-The Commission meets on the second Tuesday of the month, provided there is an issue submitted for consideration.
+The Commission meets on the second Tuesday of the month, provided there is an issue submitted (PDF) for consideration.
 The Commission consists of five citizen members appointed to three-year staggered terms and two Village Board members appointed annually.
 Terms end on the third Monday of April.

 The Plan Commission has completed updating the Comprehensive Land Use Plan (PDF).
 A paper version is also located in the Clerk’s office at Village Hall.